cztomsik/napigen/README.md

 zig init-lib
 ```

-Then change your `build.zig` to something like this:
+Then change your `build.zig` to something like this in `hello-napi` directory:

 ```
 ...